cbouy/mols2grid/README.md

 * `template="pages"` (default) which is displayed above.
 It integrates nicely with Jupyter notebooks and has a search bar
 * `template="table"`, which displays the full list of molecules (no pages).
 Useful if you ever need to print the full list of molecules on paper (or print to PDF)

-Both templates can be configured with the same parameters (a lot of which are [CSS](https://www.w3schools.com/cssref/) declarations):
+Both templates can be configured with the same parameters (a lot of which are [CSS](https://www.w3schools.com/cssref/) declarations).
+For the `pages` template, the following parameters are available:

 * `subset=None`: list or None
     Columns to be displayed in each cell of the grid.
 Each column's value will be displayed from top to bottom in the same order given here.
 Use `"img"` for the image of the molecule.
 Default: all columns (with "img" in first position)